Terrence Malick: 1969–1978: Film debut and acclaim

 Following the release of Days of Heaven, Malick began developing a project for Paramount, titled Q, that explored the origins of life on earth.
 During pre-production, he suddenly moved to Paris and disappeared from public view for years.
-During this time, he wrote a number of screenplays, including The English Speaker, about Josef Breuer's analysis of Anna O.; adaptations of Walker Percy's novel The Moviegoer and Larry McMurtry's The Desert Rose; a script about Jerry Lee Lewis; and a stage adaptation of the Japanese film Sansho the Bailiff that was to be directed by Polish filmmaker Andrzej Wajda, in addition to continuing work on the Q script.
-Although Q has never been made, Malick's work on the project provided material for his film The Tree of Life and eventually became the basis for Voyage of Time.
+During this time, he wrote a number of screenplays, including The English Speaker, about Josef Breuer's analysis of Anna O.; adaptations of Walker Percy's novel The Moviegoer and Larry McMurtry's The Desert Rose; a script about the parallel lives of singer Jerry Lee Lewis and pastor Jerry Falwell; and a stage adaptation of the Japanese film Sansho the Bailiff that was to be directed by Polish filmmaker Andrzej Wajda, in addition to continuing work on the Q script.
+Q was not made, but Malick's work on the project provided material for The Tree of Life and eventually became the basis for Voyage of Time.
 Jack Fisk, a longtime production designer on Malick's films, has said Malick was shooting film during this time as well.
+Martin Sheen has said his conversations with Malick in Paris in the early 1980s restored Sheen's Catholic faith.